Mountain Dew: Back by Popular DEWmand

 On 7 January 2011, Mountain Dew posted on their Facebook that Pitch Black would return to the shelves in May 2011, also stating that this may be the start of many re-releases of old favorites.
 The company promoted Pitch Black's return heavily with giveaways and contests.
 About a month before the planned release date, a photo was posted on a Mountain Dew worker's Pongr, which showed Pitch Black and 2008's Supernova.
 Two weeks before the release, Dew Labs announced the return of 2010's Typhoon in 2-liter bottles exclusively at Walmart Supercenters.
 The three flavors were re-released to stores on 2 May.

 At the same time of the DEWmand Promotion, Mountain Dew launched the Throwback Shack, a website where participators could enter to win exclusive Dew merchandise, including a "secret stash" of Mountain Dew Revolution, a losing competitor from 2008's DEWmocracy.
 The promotional advertisements were then taken down from the Mountain Dew website.
 Mountain Dew later stated via tweet that there would not be any more flavors returning 'by Popular DEWmand' for now, as it was only intended to be a summer program.

-The Dark Knight Rises partnership

-After much speculation over a leaked Instagram photo of a potential new flavor, it was officially announced that Mountain Dew was teaming up with Warner Bros.
-Pictures' and Legendary Pictures' film The Dark Knight Rises and released a limited-edition flavor on 18 June 2012.
-A website – DEWGothamCity.com – was launched, on which fans were able to enter codes to access exclusive content and details on the movie before its 20 July release date.
-Some Mountain Dew products temporarily featured packaging to promote the movie, including thermochromic 16 oz. cans that change color when cooled.
-The limited-edition flavor, Dark Berry, was mixed berry-flavored, and was available for 8 weeks.

-The Dark Knight Rises promotion inspired a permanent 24 oz. version of Mountain Dew.